 By David Tinker

-David Tinker writes a weekly column for The Annapolis County Spectator.
+David Tinker is a retired university educator living in Granville Ferry.
+He writes a weekly column More About This Later for The Spectator.